Zone 1 (Manchester Metrolink): Second City Crossing (2CC)

-The Second City Crossing (also known as 2CC) is a second Metrolink route across Manchester city centre, first proposed in 2011 as a means to improve capacity, flexibility and reliability as the rest of the system expands due to phases 3a and 3b.
+The Second City Crossing (also known as 2CC) is a second Metrolink route across Manchester city centre, first proposed in 2011 as a means to improve capacity, flexibility and reliability as the rest of the system expanded.
 Funded by the Greater Manchester Transport Fund, its 0.8 mi route begins at a rebuilt St Peter's Square tram stop, and runs along Princess Street, Cross Street and Corporation Street to rejoin the original Metrolink line by Victoria station.
+The line has one stop at Exchange Square.
 Following the submission of a planning document under the Transport and Works Act 1992, and a public inquiry held throughout 2013, the Second City Crossing was granted approval on 8 October 2013 by the Secretary of State for Transport, Patrick McLoughlin, and signed off on 28 October 2013 by the Greater Manchester Combined Authority.

-Construction started in early 2014 on the new Exchange Square tram stop, which is the only stop on the new route, and the first tracks of the line were laid in late November 2014.
-Part of the new route became operational on 6 December 2015, when Exchange Square, along with a 500-metre stretch of track between the new stop and Victoria was opened, meaning a Shaw and Crompton-to-Exchange Square service could begin.
+Construction started in early 2014 on the new Exchange Square tram stop, and the first tracks of the line were laid in late November 2014.
+The first part of the 2CC line opened on 6 December 2015, and only operated between Victoria and Exchange Square.
 The first test tram to run the entire route ran on 1 December 2016 and the whole line opened for public service on 26 February 2017.